-Harper B. Keenan is an educator, writer, and researcher.
-He recently completed his doctorate at the Stanford Graduate School of Education, and will begin a postdoctoral fellowship in Leadership in Teacher Education with the Stanford Teacher Education Program this year.
+Harper B. Keenan recently completed his doctorate at the Stanford Graduate School of Education, and will begin a postdoctoral fellowship in Leadership in Teacher Education with the Stanford Teacher Education Program this year.

-Harper's primary goals as an academic are to help shape the teaching and learning of young children and their educators, and to shift public thinking about children and childhood.
-His research investigates social and historical learning in elementary schools.
-In particular, Harper's work examines the role of early formal learning experiences in (re)producing or interrupting dominant ideology about topics like nationalism, gender, race, and violence.
-In thinking about curriculum, Harper seeks to engage young students in authentic social and historical inquiry that is rigorous and complex.
+Harper's work examines the social curriculum of childhood.
+Specifically, he studies the role of children’s learning experiences in (re)producing or interrupting dominant ideology about topics like nationalism, gender, race, and violence.
+His primary goals as an academic are to help shape the teaching and learning of young children and their educators, and to shift public thinking about children and childhood.
+Harper seeks to engage young students in authentic inquiry that is rigorous, complex, and grounded in social experience.

-More broadly, Harper's research interests include curriculum studies, queer/trans pedagogies, history and social science education, critical pedagogy, elementary education, and teacher education.
+Harper's research interests include curriculum studies, queer/trans pedagogies, history and social science education, critical pedagogy, early childhood and elementary education, and teacher education.